magtimmermans/com.cyclone-software.holidays/README.md

 ### Leap Year Card
 This card is to detect if current year is a leap year or not.

+## V 0.1.1
+Add condition to test of official NL Holidays and fixed Leap Year Bug.

 ## V 0.1.0
 Convert to SDK 2 and make it compatible with Homey V2.